jackmedda/RS-BGExplainer/README.md

 # GNNUERS Output

-GNNUERS creates a folder _gnnuers/experiments/dp_explanations/DATASET/MODEL/FairDP/SENSITIVE_ATTRIBUTE/epochs_EPOCHS/CONF_ID_ where __SENSITIVE_ATTRIBUTE__ can be one of [gender, age], __EPOCHS__ is the number of epochs used to train GNNUERS, __CONF_ID__ is the configuration/run ID of the just run experiment.
-The folder contains the __EXPLAINING_CONFIG__ file in yaml and pkl format used for the experiment and a file _all_users.pkl_.
+GNNUERS creates a folder _gnnuers/experiments/dp_explanations/DATASET/MODEL/dpbg/LOSS_TYPE/SENSITIVE_ATTRIBUTE/epochs_EPOCHS/CONF_ID_ where __SENSITIVE_ATTRIBUTE__ can be one of [gender, age], __EPOCHS__ is the number of epochs used to train GNNUERS, __CONF_ID__ is the configuration/run ID of the just run experiment.
+The folder contains the __EXPLAINING_CONFIG__ file in yaml and pkl format used for the experiment, a file _cf_data.pkl_ containing the information about the perturbed edges for each epoch, a file _model_rec_test_preds.pkl_ containing the original recommendations on the rec (perturbation) set and test set, a file _users_order_.pkl containing the users ids in the order _model_rec_test_preds.pkl_ are sorted, a file _checkpoint.pth_ containing data used to resume the training if stopped earlier.

-_all_users.pkl_ file contains a list of lists where each inner list has 13 values, relative to the explanations generated at a certain epoch:
+_cf_data.pkl_ file contains a list of lists where each inner list has 5 values, relative to the perturbed edges at a certain epoch:
-1) the user IDS
-2) the __rec__ topk recommendation lists of the non-perturbed model, where __rec__ identifies the set on which these lists are generated, e.g. validation, test
-3) the __test__ topk recommendation lists of the non-perturbed model
-4) the __rec__ topk recommendation lists of the perturbed model
-5) the __test__ topk recommendation lists of the perturbed model
-6) the distance between __rec__ topk lists of the non-perturbed and perturbed model, with the distance measured as damerau levenshtain distance as default
-7) the distance between __test__ topk lists of the non-perturbed and perturbed model
-8) GNNUERS total loss
+1) GNNUERS total loss
-9) GNNUERS distance loss
+2) GNNUERS distance loss
-10) GNNUERS fair loss
+3) GNNUERS fair loss
+4) user unfairness measured with the __fair_metric__ (absolute difference of NDCG)
-11) the deleted edges in a 2xN array, where the first row contains the user ids, the second the item ids, such that each one of the N columns is a deleted edge
+5) the manipulated edges in a 2xN array, where the first row contains the user ids, the second the item ids, such that each one of the N columns is a manipulated edge
-12) epoch relative to the generated explanations
+6) epoch relative to the generated explanations
-13) GNNUERS fair loss measured on the topk lists of the non-perturbed graph

 # Plotting